phw/foo_listenbrainz2/README.md

 For convenience, submissions can be enabled/disabled via the main `Playback` menu.
 This option is only available after your token has been set.
 You can also configure a filter for tracks to never be submitted.

+### Test Connection Feature

+The preferences interface now includes a "Test Connection" button.
+This allows you to verify your connection to the ListenBrainz server or any other compatible server you have configured.
+Upon clicking this button, the component will attempt to connect to the server using the provided user token and API URL.
+A message box will display the result of the test, indicating either a successful connection or a failure to connect.

 ## Submissions